baites/baites.github.io/_posts/2022-07-25-tuning-systems-are-homogeneous-spaces.md

 ## Transitive actions are homogenous spaces

 Let me summarize what I just described so far.
-First, I showed how to relate to different actions using *group action homomorphism*.
+First, I showed how to relate to different actions using *group-action homomorphism*.
 Second, I find that for a given subgroup $H$ of a group $G$, I can define a transitive action written exclusively as acting on cosets of $G/H$ **without referencing any other set!**

 As a result, one can wonder if it might be possible to relate any transitive action on an arbitrary set to an action over a homogeneous space.
-The answer is yes, and it is a *central* (perhaps fundamental) theorem of action groups, and I will state it as follow.
+The answer is yes, and it is a *central* theorem of action groups, and I will state it as follow.

 {% include statement/theorem name="Transitive actions are homogeneous spaces" markdown="block"%}
 Let $(X, G, \lambda)$ be a transitive action of a group $G$ on an nonempty set $X$.
 For each element $a$ of $X$, consider the stabilizer of $G_a$ under this action.
 Let $(G/G_a, G, \mu)$ be the homogeneous space action of $G$ on $G/G_a$.
-Then $X$ and $G/G_a$ are group action isomorphic[^8]
+Then $X$ and $G/G_a$ are group-action isomorphic[^8]

 $$
 X \simeq G/G_a